Pmcg1/ProgDA_Assignment/README.md

 * python --version
 * jupyter --version

 This project also requires a number of external Python libraries ([listed below](#Libraries-Used)).
-These come with the Anaconda distribution and should not need to be installed separately, however links to the website for each are included.
+These come with the Anaconda Distribution and should not need to be installed separately, however links to the website for each are included.

 ### Libraries Used